deepset-ai/haystack/proposals/text/5629-file-similarity-retriever.md

 The new design would go as follows:
 1) **DocumentFetcher** that gets all docs corresponding to a file based on a provided aggregation meta key and returns a list of docs to be used by one or two retrievers as input for batch retrieval.
 2) **DocumentAggregator** placed after the retriever(s) that aggregates the document list(s) using RRF into a single ranked list of files, which are put together based on file_ids of retrieved docs.

+These sub-components will have the following params (for full explanation see **Detailed design** section above):
+- **DocumentFetcher**
+  - document_store
+  - file_aggregation_key
+  - max_num_docs (in the original version it was called max_num_queries) __optional__
+  __Note__: When researching how to change the params from the original implementation I found out there is no longer need for max_query_len that was required in the original FileSimilarityRetriever.
+It was implemented to not overshoot the max_clause_count limit in ElasticSearch settings but this got deprecated as of vs 8.0.0 according to their documentation - https://www.elastic.co/guide/en/elasticsearch/reference/current/search-settings.html

+- **DocumentAggregator**
+  - documents (can be a list or a list of list of docs)
+  - file_aggregation_key (default would be "file_id", but can be changed to e.g. "name")
+  - output (default "top_document", but can also be "file_aggregation_key")
+  - keep_original_score
+  - top_k = 5

 # Drawbacks